RenateRoke/rpg/readme.md

 # README
 A Monster Story: A pixel-art click-through RPG where things are not as they seem.

-This project started as a basic exercise to learn the basics of JavaScript from an online course, but has since evolved into a fully custom game with visuals, sound effects, structure, and tone.
-All code has been heavily rewritten, restructered and expanded.
+This project started as an exercise to learn the basics of JavaScript from an online course, but has since evolved into a fully custom game with visuals, sound effects, tone and new features.
+All base code has been heavily rewritten, restructered and expanded.

 ## How to play
 Play on https://renateroke.github.io/rpg/, or